kflores56/Bank-and-Voter-Analysis/README.md

 ### PyPoll

 This code will analyse the include poll results to find:
-  - The tota number of votes cast
+  - The total number of votes cast
   - Each candidate and their corresponding percentage and number of votes won
   - The winner of the election based on popular vote